 While I was writing this blog post I contacted A2X and they kindly offered us a discount.
-If you want to sign up to A2X then use coupon code TRYA2X19_10%OFF for 10% off your lifetime subscriptions.
+If you want to sign up to A2X then use coupon code TRYA2X19_10%OFF for 10% off the first six months of subscriptions.

 Tying Together Amazon FBA Accounting

 A2X imports into its dashboard all the information needed from your Amazon seller account and splits it to correspond with the payments that Amazon sends to your bank account.

 The first time using A2X Accounting you need to select which Xero account each line in the invoice links up to.